 After this one, I have nothing else in my calendar.

 “No pressure Dan, take it easy.
-Just don’t fail… or otherwise I’m gonna be SAD.”
+Just don’t fail… or otherwise I’m gonna not have any other job PLEASE PASS DUDE.”

 With 10 minutes to go before my first interview, I log onto Amazon chime.